Spouses and cohabiting partners

 Further requirements if you spouse/partner in Denmark is not a Danish/Nordic citizen

-- Your spouse/partner must hold a Danish residence permit granted on the grounds of asylum or protected status or have held a permanent Danish residence permit for the past three years or more
+- Your spouse/partner in Denmark must hold a residence permit granted on the grounds of asylum or protected status in accordance with Aliens Act Section 7 (1) or (2) or Section 8, or have held a permanent Danish residence permit for the past three years or more

 - Your spouse/partner must meet part of the conditions for being granted a permanent residence permit in Denmark.
 This requirement, however, does not apply if the spouse in Denmark holds a residence permit granted on the grounds of asylum or protected status.
 Read more about conditions for a permanent residence permit